 Carriage House Garage Doors

 These days, carriage house doors are one of the most popular styles among modern garage doors.
-Carriage house doors, once popular in the 1940s and 1950s, have surged in popularity in the recent years.
-For most homes, they offer an elegant aesthetic that is timeless and reminiscent of an older architectural style.
+Carriage house doors, once popular in the 1940s and 1950s, have surged in popularity in recent years.
+Most homes, they offer an elegant aesthetic that is timeless and reminiscent of an older architectural style.

 Available in both steel and wood, carriage house garage doors open up and down like traditional garage doors, although they appear as though they open like double interior doors.
 In most cases, they feature faux handles on the outside and are equipped with a row of glass windows at the top.
 We find that carriage house doors offer charm and sophistication to a home.